ocrmypdf/OCRmyPDF/docs/plugins.rst

 The following is a complete list of hooks that may be installed and when they are called.

+.. _firstresult:

+Note on firstresult hooks
+^^^^^^^^^^^^^^^^^^^^^^^^^

+If multiple plugins install implementations for this hook, they will be called in the reverse of the order in which they are installed (i.e., last plugin wins).
+When each hook implementation is called in order, the first implementation that returns a value other than ``None`` will "win" and prevent execution of all other hooks.
+As such, you cannot "chain" a series of plugin filters together in this way.
+Instead, a single hook implementation should be responsible for any such chaining operations.

 Custom command line arguments
 -----------------------------